Nia Sharma

 In 2020, she participated in Khatron Ke Khiladi – Made in India and emerged as the winner.
 Sharma entered the digital world in 2017 with Vikram Bhatt's web series Twisted.
 In 2021, she was seen in the second season of her web series Jamai 2.0, which released digitally on ZEE5.
 In 2022, Sharma was seen as a contestant in Colors TV's dance reality show Jhalak Dikhhla Jaa 10.

+She made her comeback on television by starring in Colors TV's supernatural thriller show Suhagan Chudail.
+Sharma also participated in Laughter Chefs – Unlimited Entertainment which premiered on 1 June 2024 on Colors TV.

 Early life

-Sharma was born on 17 September 1990.
+Neha Sharma was born on 17 September 1990.
+However, for career reasons she changed it to Nia as "industry has lot of Nehas".

 Career

 2010–2013: Debut and breakthrough

 Sharma started her acting career into television in 2010 with Star Plus's Kaali - Ek Agnipariksha, appearing as Anu.
 She then played Nisha Mehta in the channel's multi starrer Behenein.

 Sharma got her first break when she signed the parallel main lead role of Manvi Chaudhary alongside Krystle D'Souza, Karan Tacker and Kushal Tandon in Star Plus's Ek Hazaaron Mein Meri Behna Hai which had a successful run of 2 years, from 2011 to 2013.